SecUSo/privacy-friendly-app-example/README.md

 ### API Reference

 Mininum SDK: 21
-Target SDK: 28
+Target SDK: 29

 ## License

 Privacy Friendly App Example is licensed under the GPLv3.
-Copyright (C) 2019 Karlsruher Institute for Technology (KIT)
+Copyright (C) 2019 Karola Marky, Christopher Beckmann

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by